Fortresses of the German Confederation: New fortresses in Rastatt and Ulm

 The discussion, which city was better for the ability of defence for the confederation, reached a polemic climax in the 1830s.
 Austria favoured the coverage of its own borders and a defensive concept for southern Germany in Ulm.
 The south German states instead favoured Rastatt to strengthen their own defence at the Upper Rhine.
 Prussia traditionally preferred the decisions of the south German states, because it was similar to its own safety politics.

 In this stuck situation William I of Württemberg suggested the fortification of both cities.
 This position was seconded by the Prussian attorney of the Federal Military Commission (Bundesmilitärkommission).
 After long-winded negotiations he succeeded in convincing the King of Bavaria in August 1838, and in 1839 the Austrian attorney of the Federal Military Commission, of the plans.
 But a definite decree about the construction of the federal fortresses of Rastatt and Ulm only was made under the impact of the Rhine crisis.
 On 26 March 1841 the Federal Assembly decided to build both fortresses.

 The construction of both fortresses represented the military compromise to equal the military strategic concept of Prussia and the south German states on the one side and the defensive concept of Austria on the other side.
 Both fortresses were at their time declared for invulnerable.

 Rastatt

 The federal fortress of Rastatt was completely in the hands of Grand Duchy of Baden.
 The Grand Duchy chose the administration.
 The peacetime crew consisted entirely of soldiers from Baden, in wartimes it was agreed that it would consist of two thirds of Baden and one third of Austrians.
 The construction of the fortress strengthened the military position of Prussia in southern Germany, because it supported the intention of Prussia to co-operate with the south German troops at the Rhine.

 The main fortress surrounded the city of Baden and consisted of three forts (Ludwigfeste, Leopoldfeste and Friedrichfeste), which could be defended independently.
-Built after the New Prussian Fortress System, Rastatt adapted to the surrounding terrain.
+Built according to the New Prussian Fortress System, Rastatt adapted to the surrounding terrain.
 The focus of the defensive front laid in the west, south and east parts, while the north side was covered by the terrain.